eluv-io/ecobra-go/README.md

 }
 ```

-The `usage` attribute will be used by the command line help in the description of the flag.
+The `usage` attribute is used by the command line help in the description of the flag.

 ```
 type JsonToCsvSpec struct {